 And then there was my husband.
 The man I still desperately loved, but I thought I would never be enough for again.
 The man I thought I had already lost.
 I was scared to ask him what he wanted.
 Did he want me home more or did he want to continue this way we were?
 I was scared of what his answer would be.
 What if things were too broken and he didn’t want me anymore….what then?
 I was wrong though.
 He said yes.
 Yes, we would make it work.
 Yes, he missed me.
 Yes, he thought it was done too and didn’t want that.
 He said yes, he still loved and wanted me.
 He wanted the happy me, the one that laughed and sparkled.
 And with that simple word, yes, I felt myself start to breathe easier again.
 Just with that word my stress started to lessen and my smile started to come back.

 I found my courage to be one of those brave women I envied.
 I found it in my daughters joy when we told her soon mommy will be home more and at night to tuck her in.
 I found it in my ‘mom’ who is herself a courageous woman who reminded me that my family needed me and gave me a way back to them.
-I found it in my husband, the love of my life, who looks at me again and smiles.
-Who is holding my hand as I take this jump.
-I found the courage in myself because of the love of these three people.
+I found the courage in myself because of the love of my family.

 The future is still unsure, like it always is, but I know now I won’t be alone in it.
 I know what I need and who I need to shine again.
 So, it is time to jump….hands holding tight we are going to jump this ship and see what happens together.